⛵ What is a Gulet? A Comprehensive Look at History, Design, and Charter Life

 🇬🇷 Greek Islands and cultural stops

-A gulet cruise in Greece reveals thousands of islands in multiple archipelagos.
-The Southern Dodecanese islands of Rhodes, Symi, and Kos are rich in history, while the Northern Dodecanese islands of Leros, Patmos, and Lipsi offer peaceful retreats .
-Rhodes takes visitors through ancient history, and Symi captivates with its colourful harbourfront buildings .
-Many depart conveniently from Greek harbours or nearby Turkish ports due to their close proximity Greek island gulet cruises.
+A gulet cruise in Greece, reveals thousands of islands in multiple archipelagos.
+The Southern Dodecanese islands of Rhodes, Symi, and Kos are rich in history, while the Northern Dodecanese islands of Leros, Patmos, and Lipsi, offer peaceful retreats.
+Rhodes takes visitors through ancient history, while Symi captivates with its colorful harbor front buildings .
+Many depart conveniently from Greek harbors, or nearby Turkish ports due to their close proximity Greek island gulet cruises.

 🔗 Browse island itineraries: Greek Islands Gulet Cruises